ChloeVBarnes/GEO409-Final-Project/README.md

 ![CesiumIonScreenshot.png](CesiumIonScreenshot.png)

 ## 2) Daily Solar Exposure in Downtown Louisville
+This static map is representing data for a guide to solar mapping installations.
+Each tier is from a different time of day, with the sun at a different angle in the sky.
+Since the sun rise east to west, we can see that in each separate map.
+From this, one can infer which spots / buildig rooftops / open areas, would be appropriate to install solar panels.

 ![SolarTiersLayout.jpg](SolarTiersLayout.jpg)

 ## 3) City of Louisville Fly Through Animation
+This animation is made directly on ArcGIS Pro, and then upoladed to Youtube for viewing.
+It flies around the city and focuses on the downtown area.
+The skyline is easily viewable here, and the main aspect of the 3D data to show off.

 ### Youtube Link
 URL: https://www.youtube.com/watch?v=M5VHKLuKy4s